Gage-Lieble/gage-lieble-port.github.io/README.md

 - MAC: "flask run"
 Lastly once the server is running, Shift click the Local Host Server 5000 and it will open in the deafault browser
-^^^THIS IS MAIN FILE FOR PROJECT -- INCLUDES WORKING CONTACT FORM^^^

-HTML/CSS only: In order to view the site you must have the index.html, style.css, and the Images folder all located in the same directory. double click the index.html and it will open in your deafult broswer
-^^^THIS SITE DOES NOT INCLUDE FUNCTIONING CONTACT FORM AS OF VERSION 1^^^

-Also to jsut view the site go to: www.gagelieble.com